OpenDigitalTwin-Dev/FENGSim/README.md

 	cd FENGSim/cli
 	./install.sh or ./uninstall.sh
 ```
-To launch the Qt project for Fengsim, you can employ the following commands.
+To launch the Qt project for FENGSim, you can employ the following commands.

 ```
 	cd FENGSim/cli